George, Leonard lead Clippers past Nuggets for No. 2 seed

 The Clippers took control with 13 straight points midway through the third quarter and barely let the Nuggets get back in it.

 George and Leonard were big reasons why.
-George made two 3-pointers midway through the period, and Leonard sprinted to midcourt on a defense possession, picked off a pass at mid-court and glided in for a basket.
+George made two 3-pointers midway through the period, and Leonard sprinted to up from the back court on a defensive possession, picked off a pass at mid-court and glided in for a basket.

+The goal now, Leonard said, is to have everyone healthy and ready to go and “get in better habits with less mistakes going forward.”

 Los Angeles took the lead for good with 10 minutes left on Lou Williams’ jumper and steadily built the advantage to double digits on the way to its second straight win over the Northwest Division champions.